-Allegations of domestic violence, dating violence, sexual assault, stalking, sexual harassment, and sexual misconduct are processed through the University's Title IX Policy, Sexual Misconduct Policy, or other relevant policy as appropriate to the allegations and the related complaint resolution procedures.
-Information is available at https://safe.siu.edu.
+Allegations of domestic violence, dating violence, sexual assault, stalking, sexual harassment, and sexual misconduct are processed through the University's Title IX Policy, Southern Illinois University Carbondale (SIUC) Interim Policy and Procedures1 on Sexual Harassment, Sexual Assault, Sexual Misconduct, Dating Violence, Domestic Violence and Stalking, or other relevant policy as appropriate to the allegations and the related complaint resolution procedures.
+Information is available at the safe.siu.edu website.